confluentinc/examples/cp-quickstart/README.md

 ./start-docker-cloud.sh
 ```

 * This demo also shows usage of the various data formats supported by Confluent Cloud, Schema Registry and ksqlDB.
 The demo deploys a [ksqlDB application](cp-quickstart/docker-cloud-statements.sql) which builds streams and tables using Avro, Protobuf and JSON based formats.
-The demo provides sample commands at the end of its startup showing how to consume Protobuf and Avro based data streams.
+The demo provides sample commands at the end of its startup showing how to consume Protobuf based data streams (e.g. `users` topic) and Avro based data streams (e.g. `pageviews` topic)

 ### Advanced usage